Water flowing from a storm sewer pipe and splashing onto a log. Water flowing from a storm sewer pipe and splashing onto a log.

 Inflow and Infiltration Testing: What You Need to Know

-So, how do we sort out the problem and work towards a solution?
+So, how do we sort out the problem and work towards a solution for proper flood control infrastructure?

 Smoke Testing